malleable-systems/malleable.systems/content/pages/mission.md

 _People of all experience levels must be able to retain ownership and control._

-A fundamental problem of today's software ecosystem is that users do not own or control the software that runs on their devices.
+A fundamental problem of today's software ecosystem is that we do not own or control the software that runs on our devices.
 In addition, much of the actual processing logic has been passed off to remote systems in the cloud, so only the inputs and outputs are observable.